Sailors' superstitions: Sailor tattoos

 For example, the images of a pig and a hen were good luck; most of the smaller livestock aboard ships would float in their wooden crates and would be among the only survivors of wrecks, so these images were believed to help them survive a wreck.
-Another example of superstitions is the North Star (nautical star or compass rose); sailors had the belief that by wearing this symbol it would help them to find his or her way home.
+Another example of superstitions is the North Star (nautical star or compass rose); sailors had the belief that by wearing this symbol it would help them to find their way home.

 The anchor is commonly used in sailor tattoos, which were supposed to prevent a sailor from floating away from the ship, should he fall overboard.
 The words 'HOLD FAST' tattooed on the knuckles would prevent a sailor from falling from aloft.

 Line-crossing

 U.S. Sailors and Marines are initiated into the Kingdom of Neptune, in a line-crossing ceremony aboard USS Blue Ridge (LCC-19) as the ship passes the Equator, in 2008.

 The Line-crossing ceremony commemorates a sailor's first crossing of the Equator.
 Its practices invoke good luck on the new sailor.
 The ceremony of Crossing the Line is an initiation rite in the Royal Navy, Royal Canadian Navy, U.S. Navy, U.S. Coast Guard, U.S. Marine Corps, and other navies that commemorates a sailor's first crossing of the Equator.
 The tradition may have originated with ceremonies when passing headlands, and become a "folly" sanctioned as a boost to morale, or have been created as a test for seasoned sailors to ensure their new shipmates were capable of handling long rough times at sea.
 Sailors who have already crossed the Equator are nicknamed (Trusty) Shellbacks, often referred to as Sons of Neptune; those who have not are nicknamed (Slimy) Pollywogs (in 1832 the nickname griffins was noted).